Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 - Educational reimbursements

-You’ll notice a few of these, like insurance benefits and in certain positions, commission, are expected.
-Full-time employees aren’t highly motivated by them because they’re regarded as standard for their role.
+You’ll notice a few of these, like insurance benefits and, in certain positions, commission, are expected.
+Full-time employees aren’t highly motivated by them because they’re considered standard for their roles.
 They’ve likely confirmed they’ll receive these “rewards” before accepting an offer.

 The pros and cons of monetary rewards